Significant Dates for 2024 Honoraria Artists

 - Early Arrival: Funded artists are required to have their installations completed by sunrise on the Sunday that the event begins.
 Their build crew must be available to arrive on playa during the week prior to the event (or sometimes earlier, if the project is very large/complex).
 In their kick-off meeting with their Artist Liaison, they will determine an exact date and number of work access passes (which allow for arrival before the gates open) for their project.

 - Departure: Honorarium artists are expected to keep their projects installed until the final Monday of the event, when the event ends.
 Exceptional circumstances may allow for negotiation of an earlier de-installation date, but expect that the standard is to start teardown on Monday and no sooner.

-- Timeliness and Deadlines: As part of our collaboration to bring an Honorarium project to life, we make requests throughout the season (i.e., response to emails, signing up for meeting dates, crew lists for tickets/early arrivals).
+- Timeliness and Deadlines: As part of our collaboration to bring an Honorarium project to life, we make requests throughout the season (i.e., response to emails, signing up for meeting dates, crew lists for tickets/work access passes).
 We ask that artists respect our deadlines and be as prompt as possible in responding to our requests.
 We know that some deadlines can seem early in an installation’s development, but these deliverables affect other teams and timelines.
 If an artist cannot make a deadline, we ask that they let us know as quickly as possible; it may be possible to negotiate a slightly different date.